AgentMC/Sao20/Translate/En/Part10.md

 "Indeed, the black emperors’ henchmen......
 Well, good, I'll call them this way as well.......
 Yes, it is exactly what Deus-san is worried about, but I think the possibility is low.
 The goal of the revived emperors was to start war again between Human World and Dark Territory, and the fusion-type minions prepared for that purpose were destroyed.
 Even if they are still aiming at the same, it’s going to take a while for them to prepare..."

 "So......
-In other words, if Tiese and Ronye did not uncover emperor Krueger’s retreat, that fusion-type minions would have been attacking the liberation festival."
+In other words, if Tiese and Ronye did not enssure emperor Krueger’s retreat, that fusion-type minions would have been attacking the liberation festival."

 Kirito deeply nodded to Asuna's words: